risc0/risc0/website/api/zkvm/input-output.md

 # Introduction to Input/Output in the zkVM

-This document provides an overview of how to perform I/O operations in the zkVM, going over the different file descriptors and methods used to handle inputs and outputs, the distinction between public and private data and additional considerations when working with I/O in the zkVM.
+This document provides an overview of how to perform I/O operations in the zkVM.
+It covers the methods used to handle inputs and outputs, the distinction between public and private data, and additional considerations.

 As briefly mentioned in [Guest Code 101][guest-code-101-io], we can perform I/O between the guest and host by using some methods under the [`env` module][env-module-functions].
-These methods allow sending private data between them.
 In the zkVM, there is a distinction between public and private data.
 Public data is included in the journal and is part of the proof, while private data is sent between the guest and host and is not included in the journal nor consists in part of the proof.